Allies of Injured 9/11 Responders and Survivors

 Washington, DC 20510

 Senator Charles Schumer, Democrat, the senior Senator from New York and member of the Senate Democratic Leadership, was an indispensable ally in negotiating the bill that would eventually pass the Senate and become law.
 Without his behind-the-scenes leadership, the bill would not be law today.

 Washington D.C.
 20510

-Jon Stewart, the host of the Daily Show on the Comedy Central Network provided an indispensable spotlight on the need to pass the 9/11 Health and Compensation legislation with several shows that highlighted the issue.
+Jon Stewart, the former host of the Daily Show on the Comedy Central Network provided an indispensable spotlight on the need to pass the 9/11 Health and Compensation legislation with several shows that highlighted the issue.
 The New York Times called him a modern day Edward R Murrow.

 Shepard “Shep” Smith news anchor on the Fox News Channel, has been a big advocate on behalf of injured and ill 911 responders and survivors and repeatedly casting a spot-light on the issue and has promised to stay on top of the story.

 Video from Fox News:

 John Feal is Founder and President of the Fealgood Foundation Shepard.
 An Army Veteran who as a construction demolition expert responded to Ground Zero.
 He was injured while working on the pile and ended up losing part of his foot.
 John made it his mission to help other injured and ill 9/11 responders deal with the health impact of Ground Zero and created his not for profit the Fealgood Foundation dedicated to leaving no responder behind.
 He has spent years working to help his fellow responders and has worked tirelessly to advocate for efforts to respond to the health crisis facing so many responders and survivors.